colmbaston/GRA/README.md

 # 3D Graphics Project

-This is a 3D OpenGL (C++) scene featuring a volcano in the centre of a lake of lava with bats flying overhead, originally written for a 3D graphics module as part of my undergraduate degree.
+This is a 3D OpenGL (fixed-function pipeline) scene featuring a volcano in the centre of a lake of lava with bats flying overhead, originally written for a 3D graphics module as part of my undergraduate degree.

 Requires linking with external GL, GLU, and GLUT libraries: